trustedsec/SysmonCommunityGuide/install-and-configuration.md

 ```shell
 sysmon.exe -i --accepteula -c <config file>
 ```
+If the configuration specifies a archive folder using the ```<ArchiveDirectory>``` element the **-a \<archive folder\>** needs to be specified in the command line so that Sysmon can create the folder and set the proper permissions.
+If the folder is not present and even if specified Sysmon will create a folder named **Sysmon** instead and use that folder to archive the deleted files.

 We can control the hashing algorithm used for events that hash images and we can control checking of revocation of signatures.

 The hashing algorithm or combination of them can be specified with the **-h \<sha1\|sha2\|md5\|imphash\|\*\>** The specified algorithms will be used to hash all images.